Frequently Asked Questions (FAQ)

 Q: What is different from your Alumina Ceramics versus traditional manufacturers and current 3D printed ceramics?

 A: The Alumina Ceramics that we offer are aimed to fill the gap between current 3D printed ceramics and traditional technical ceramics.
 Typical lead times of traditional ceramic manufacturers are between 8 and 12 weeks, and can be prohibitively expensive.
-Although are parts are not as precise, designs can often be changed in order to accommodate our tolerance ranges.
-The ceramics we provide offer superior mechanical performance as compared to 3D printed ceramics.
+The ceramics we provide offer superior mechanical performance as compared to current 3D printed ceramics.

 Q: What are typical tolerances for your ceramic parts?